xogus1194/openmusichistory/godowsky-java-suite.md

 ## Influences

-Cultural Encounter: Godowsky was deeply influenced by Javanese gamelan music, characterized by layered textures, intricate rhythms, and shimmering timbres.
-Though he did not directly transcribe gamelan music, his suite captures its spirit through rhythmic complexity, pentatonic scales, and bell-like sonorities.
+Godowsky was heavily influenced by Javanese music, especially gamelan, which is characterized by layered textures and voices, complex rhythms, and shimmering sounds.
+Although he did not transcribe gamelan music literally, his suite catches its spirit through rhythmic intricacy, pentatonic scales, and bell-like sonorities.

-East Meets West: By integrating Javanese elements with the virtuoso piano tradition of Liszt and Chopin, Godowsky expanded the expressive possibilities of the piano.
-His approach anticipated later composers like Olivier Messiaen and Béla Bartók, who similarly drew inspiration from non-Western music.
+Not only influenced by gamelan music, Godowsky also integrated it with the virtuoso piano tradition of Liszt and Chopin and expanded the expressive techniques of the piano.
+His approach inspired later composers like Olivier Messiaen and Béla Bartók, who similarly took inspiration from non-Western music.

-Broadening Piano Repertoire: The Java Suite contributed to a growing interest in programmatic piano works that depicted exotic locales, influencing later composers to explore non-European musical idioms.
+Lastly, Java Suite contributed to a growing interest in programmatic music works that illustrated exotic scene or tradition, which influenced later composers to explore non-European music.

 ## Significance